swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

     origin	 ~/../server/myrepo.git (fetch)
     origin	 ~/../server/myrepo.git (push)

-Sweet, it automatically added our bare repository as the origin remote and we're set up to get some work done!
-Let's go ahead an add a file and commit it.
+Sweet, it automatically added the bare repository as the origin remote.
+We're set up to get some work done!
+Go ahead an add a file and commit it.

     $ touch report.tex
     $ git add report.tex